Daniel Finkelstein: Politics

+Early years

+Finkelstein was involved in politics from a young age, and upon turning 16 joined the Young Socialists, the youth wing of the Labour Party.
+According to his sister Tamara, it was while delivering leaflets that he came across some rival literature put out by the recently formed Social Democratic Party (SDP), and rather than dispose of the material (as he had initially intended to do) he took it home, read it, and left Labour for the SDP shortly afterwards.
+The journalist Michael White stated that Finkelstein belonged to the right of the Labour Party whilst he was a member, identifying with Hugh Gaitskell and Anthony Crosland.

 SDP

-Between 1981 and 1988, Finkelstein was a member of the Social Democratic Party (SDP), becoming Chair of the Young Social Democrats on the defection of his predecessor Keith Toussaint to the Conservative Party during the 1983 general election campaign.
-Subsequently, he was elected youth representative on its National Committee and selected as a parliamentary candidate for Brent East at the 1987 general election.
+Finkelstein was a member of the SDP from 1981 to 1988, becoming Chair of the Young Social Democrats on the defection of his predecessor Keith Toussaint to the Conservative Party during the 1983 general election campaign.
+Subsequently, he was elected youth representative on its National Committee and selected as a parliamentary candidate for Brent East at the 1987 general election (where he came third).
 At around this time, Finkelstein became a close ally and adviser to David Owen, the SDP leader.
 When the merger with the Liberal Party was proposed, Finkelstein was among the leading opponents and refused to join the merged party, instead following Owen into the 'continuing' SDP.
 After Owen had announced his resignation from politics in 1992, Finkelstein was the spokesman for a group of young SDP members who joined the Conservatives.

 Think tanks

 Before working for the Conservative Party, Finkelstein was Director of a think-tank, the Social Market Foundation, for three years.
 During his period with the SMF, the organisation brought New York police commissioner Bill Bratton to London, for the first time introducing UK politicians to the new strategies being used there.

 Finkelstein formerly sat on the Board of Governors of the Gatestone Institute, a far-right think-tank known for publishing anti-Muslim articles.
 In a series of tweets in 2018, Finkelstein explained that he "didn't initially accept the critics' characterisation of (Gatestone)", that he thought they'd done "valuable" work, but that he eventually withdrew from the position due to 'the volume' of Gatestone publications he disagreed with.
 He acknowledged that his failure to do so earlier was "worthy of criticism".

 In 2018, he became chairman of the new think-tank Onward, whose mission is to renew the centre right for the next generation.